madebyraygun/craft-component-library/README.md

 # Craft CMS - Component Library

-Component Library to preview and develop integrated components with CraftCMS.
+A library for previewing and developing integrated components within CraftCMS.

 ## Requirements
 This plugin requires Craft CMS 5.0.0 or later, and PHP 8.2 or later.

 ## Configuration
 Create a `component-library.php` file in your Craft config directory